Tax Information

 • Nonprofit educational group

-• Nonprofit charitable group – The United Way of Guernsey and Noble Counties falls in this category.
+• Nonprofit charitable group – The United Way of Guernsey, Monroe and Noble Counties falls in this category.

 These groups are often referred to as 501(c)(3) organizations.
 Donations made directly to needy individuals don't count as charitable donations.